The 7 best Payment Gateway Providers and Services in Australia for 2026

 Are payment gateways secure?

-Reputable payment gateways use multiple layers of security including PCI DSS compliance, end-to-end encryption, tokenisation, and fraud detection systems.
-However, security quality varies between providers.
-Look for gateways that are PCI Level 1 certified (the highest standard) and use tokenisation to protect stored card data.
-Ask potential providers about their security track record and what happens if a breach occurs.
+Reputable payment gateways use PCI DSS compliance, encryption, tokenisation, and fraud detection, though security quality varies between providers.
+Look for PCI Level 1 certified gateways that use tokenisation to protect stored card data.

 Sources